vikramdattu/amazon-kinesis-video-streams-webrtc-sdk-c-for-freertos/README.md

   - AWS_KVS_CHANNEL
   - AWS_KVS_LOG_LEVEL

-- The modifications needed by this project can be seen in the sdkconfig file located at the root directory.
+- The modifications needed by this project can be seen in the auto-generated `sdkconfig` file located at the root directory.

 ### Video source

+ - If you are using ESP32-S3-EYE board, please skip this section.
+ESP32-S3-EYE uses live stream from the camera out of the box.

 This project uses pre-recorded h.264 frame files for video streaming.
 Please put the files on a SD card.
 The files should look like:

 /sdcard/h264SampleFrames/frame-%04d.h264.

  The “%04d” part of the file name should be replaced by a sequence number of the frame.